nus-cs2103-AY2021S1/ip/docs/DeveloperGuide.md

 The ***Component Overview Diagram*** above shows the high-level design of the App.
 Given below is a quick overview of each component.

 **`Main`** has two classes called [`Main`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/MainApp.java).
 They are responsible for:
-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At app launch: Initialize the components in the correct sequence and connect them up with each other.
-* At shut down: Shuts down the components and invokes cleanup methods where necessary.
+* At shut down: Shut down the components and invoke cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

 The rest of the App consists of four components: